 Table 1 Given (i) anticipated baseline relapse rate, p0, on the control arm, (ii) therapeutically significant relapse rate, p1, on the treatment arm, N is the number of patients that need to be enrolled on each arm of the study in order to (a) not accept the null hypothesis, H0: p = p0, with a type I error, = 0.05 AND (b) to accept the alternative hypothesis, H1: p = p1, with a type II error, = 0.2.

 We plan to perform interim analyses to assess for futility and efficacy when 20 and 40 patients are evaluable on each arm of the trial.
 To achieve a significance = 0.05 and power, 1 - = 0.8 will require enrolling 60 patients on each arm of the study.
-The stopping strategy will be determined by the Lan-DeMets group sequential calculations using the O’Brien-Fleming spending functions for two sample proportions at = 0.025 significance level(DeMets and Lan, 1994)
+The stopping strategy will be determined by the Lan-DeMets group sequential calculations using the O’Brien-Fleming spending functions for two sample proportions at = 0.025 significance level(DeMets and Lan, 1994).
+Let pc(i) and pt(i) be the sample proportion of relapses for the control and treatment arms at the interval analysis (i = 1, 2) and final analysis (I = 3) points.
+At the interim analyses, the Z-scores are Z(i) = (pc(i) - pt(i))/ t(i), where t(i) is the sample standard deviation of relapses for pc(i) - pt(i) at the interval analysis points (i = 1, 2).

+Stopping for efficacy: If Z(1) > 3.469 or Z(2) > 2.453, we will conclude that the treatment arm is superior and stop the control arm, so that the remaining patients may be assigned to the SRL arm.

+Stopping for futility: If Z(1) < 0.016 or Z(2) < 1.233, we will conclude that the treatment arm is inferior and stop the study.

+Final analysis: If Z(3) > 2.004, we will conclude that conversion from CNI to SRL achieves a clinically significant reduction in the relapse rate.

+Stopping for safety: The study will be monitored to ensure that the occurrence of a specified set of treatment related serious adverse events (TRSAEs) within 6 months of treatment in the trial does not substantially exceed an anticipated rate.
+Please see section 7.5 for details.

 4 Eligibility Assessment and Enrolment